The River

 Taiko is saving my life.

-I would love it if I could practice two to three times a week.
+I would love it if I could practice two to three times a week, rather than just once.
 I would love it if I could return to my little apartment in Nariwa, return to Bitchu Taiko, spend some time with my old team.
 Reminisce.
 Play.
 Be lost.

 I miss Japan.
 I miss the time and the space I had there, in the middle of nowhere, to disappear.
 To study a new language.
 To be a foreigner.
 To pause and consider who I wanted to be.

-I would drive myself to Taiko practice, along the main road in town beside the Takahashi river, at night, in every season.
+I would make my way to Taiko practice by driving along the main road in town beside the Takahashi river, at night, in every season.
 Along icy roads in the winter.
-With the window open in the summer.
-When I arrived at the middle school auditorium where we practiced, I was met with a loud chorus of hellos.
+With the windows rolled down in the summer.
+Upon arriving at the middle school auditorium where we practiced, I was met with a loud chorus of hellos.
 We would unload the drums from the closet.
 Warm up.
-Practice our songs.
-Play for a few hours until blisters and callouses formed.
+Dive in to our song rehearsals.
+Play for a few hours, until blisters and callouses formed on our hands.
+It was magical.

 I began playing Taiko, as a form of escape.
 To escape my loneliness, to escape from the responsibilities that awaited me at home, to be fully present rather than fret or worry about my future, my career, my relationships.
 It grounded me and was profoundly healing.